selmas/PeersterPoll/README.md

 ### Authentication Scheme:
 For the authentication scheme, we will use a kind of web of trust, as used in GPG.
 It will be easier, as there is no quality of trust but only if at some point, the key signing was signed by the root key.
 An issue with it is that trust if recursively given to everybody who was signed by the root key.
 That’s not an issue per se as every participant should know the importance of signing another key, and as soon as someone get cornered into signing an attacker related key, the attacker can cross sign everything.
 To mitigate that, we can add revocation, should the problem arise, but having eternal key for a given origin is way easier to support.
 If there is any issue with a given network, we can anyway easily create a new one, with newly created key.
 Having a short lived voting group is pretty fit to the physical use of voting, such as during a meeting or a paraoïd group of friend.

-### Background
+## Background
 We will use the same infrastructure of message distribution as the one used in Peerster, so the course’s gossip algorithm.

+### Linkable Ring Signature
-For the encryption of voting, we will use a symmetric crypto, AES-256, because it is widely used and tested and easily implemented via the “crypto/aes” go module.
-For the public/private key setup, we will use the “crypto/ecdsa” go module, we do consider these two encryption scheme to be trusted, even if it was defined by FIPS, we won’t here try to get away from government validated encryption.
+~~For the encryption of voting, we will use a symmetric crypto, AES-256, because it is widely used and tested and easily implemented via the “crypto/aes” go module.
+For the public/private key setup, we will use the “crypto/ecdsa” go module, we do consider these two encryption scheme to be trusted, even if it was defined by FIPS, we won’t here try to get away from government validated encryption.~~

 ## Design and Architecture

+### Voting protocol:

+In the following we will shortly outline the voting protocol step-by-step.
+We will use the Peerster network as an underlying structure on which we will build the voting functionality.

+**MODIFY**
+### Round 1:
+1. A peer starts a poll by setting up the QUESTION, VOTE_OPTIONS and TIME_TO_VOTE (which is defined by stating the starting time and duration of the poll), sign the poll and gossip it to all known peers
+2. Upon receipt of a poll that I have not seen before (check by storing the vote ID = Key{originPeer, seqNr}), check the integrity of the poll by checking the signature and, if correct, forward it to all known peers except the one from whom it was received
+3. Every peer can cast a vote by choosing one of the proposed options, encrypting it, include the vote ID, signing it and forwarding it to all known Peers
+4. Upon receipt of a vote that I have not seen before (check by storing Key{votingPeer, vote ID}, Remark: this mapping from vote to voter is not a problem as the goal is not anonymity but simply to not influence other votes with your own), check the integrity of the vote by checking the signature and, if correct, store it locally before forwarding it to all known peers except the one from whom it was received

+### Round 2:
+Once the TIME_TO_VOTE has passed (Remark: we assume that clock are synchronized already, we can add a central time authority if needed but that doesn’t change much)
+1. Upon receipt of a vote,
+    - if received directly from voter, discard it
+    - if seen before, gossip to reach consensus
+    - else, check the integrity of the vote by checking the signature, if correct, store it locally, gossip to reach consensus

+### Round 3:
+Once consensus on casted votes is reached To the TAs: We struggled with deciding which algorithm would be most suited for our application.

+1. Sign the symmetric key, that was used to encrypt the vote for this poll and the corresponding vote ID and gossip it
+2. Upon receipt of a key that I have not seen before, check the integrity of the vote by checking the signature and, if correct, store it locally before forwarding it to all known peers except the one from whom it was received (Remark: here we assume that our gossiper network, as we created it in the course, has the property of eventual consistency)

+### Round 4:
+Once peer has all the symmetric keys or  timed out (to achieve robustness)
+1. Use the keys to locally decrypt all the votes and locally compute the outcome of the poll

+Our voting protocol has the following properties:

+- **Eligibility:** only registered peers can vote, and only once.
+This is guaranteed by the linkable ring signature.
+Peers, which are not registered, cannot generate a valide signature and peers, which vote more than once, will be detected because different votes will have the same signature tag.
+- **Fairness:** no early results can be obtained which could influce the remaining votes.
+This is guaranteed by the committment scheme.
+Only after every peer has committed to his vote (or a timeout occures), the votes will be opened so that every peer in the network can see the vote.
+- **Vote-privacy:** it is not revealed to anyone, how a particular peer voted.This is guaranteed by the linkable ring signature.
+The signer stays anonymous with respect to the group of possible signers (list of participants).
+- **Universal-verifiability:** any peer can locally compute the outcome of the poll, verify that only registered peers voted and that every participant casted at most one vote and

+The properties of receipt-freeness and coercioin-resistance, which are also commonly desired in the context of voting protocols, are not archieved in our protocol.
+The voter signes the open message of his vote with a linkable ring signature.
+By disclosing the voters private key which was used for this vote, anyone can compute his tag and find out which vote was signed by him.
+The voter can therefore prove that he voted in a certain way.

 ### Authentication scheme:
-To ensure a strong authentication, we will use a kind of distributed CA, it will use a public/private key system.
+~~To ensure a strong authentication, we will use a kind of distributed CA, it will use a public/private key system.
 There is a root key, created by the started of the network, or when someone else want to create a different, not related voting group, with full trust.
 The nodes participating in this voting group can only do so by having it’s own public key crossed signed by the root node, or by someone which was itself signed by the root node, and so on.
 The public key are physically signed during a small key signing party as having a key distribution via a non-authenticated network, such a the gossiper protocol we use, is not safe.
 Key signing party can off course be distributed by using another trusted protocol for communication but outside of this project.
 This is similar to the web of trust of GPG but with only the “signed at some point by the root node” and not the quality of trusting.
 The transmission itself will use the gossiper network.
 We consider that key signing is trust operation where a node is validated to be fit to the network.
 If we want stronger garanties, we can require that n person sign the key before accepting it.
 By having the public key distributed in the gossiper network, we ensure that even if the root node or any element of the link to a peer is down, there is no issue with it, as the trust is forwarded.
 For an example scenario

 A want to create a new vote group, to do so, it generate a new key public private key pair and sign it’s own public key